- F 14, F 16, F 17, F 18

 - Time commitment

 Students should expect to spend approximately 9 hours per week for 10 weeks in course-related activities (e.g., reading the text and course materials, posting to discussion forums, completing written assignments).
-This course is online and does not require in-person attendance.
-Assignments are completed on the learner’s time schedule and are due as posted.

 A textbook is required for this course.
 Please check with PSU’s ReadOregon program.